 \section{Introduction}

-Machine learning can model a variety of data types, including continuous, sparse, and sequential features.
-Categorical features are especially noteworthy since they necessitate an ``embedding'' of a (typically vast) vocabulary into a smaller vector space in order to facilitate further calculations.
-IDs of different types, such as user IDs, post IDs on social networks, video IDs, or IP addresses in recommendation systems, are examples of such features.
+Neural networks can efficiently handle various data types, including continuous, sparse, and sequential features.
+However, categorical features present a unique challenge as they require embedding a typically vast vocabulary into a smaller vector space for further calculations.
+Examples of these features include user IDs, post IDs on social networks, video IDs, and IP addresses commonly encountered in Recommendation Systems.

-Natural Language Processing is another prominent use for embeddings (usually word embeddings such as \citealp{mikolov2013efficient}), however in NLP the vocabulary can be significantly reduced by considering ``subwords'' or ``byte pair encodings''.
-In recommendation systems like Matrix Factorization or DLRM (see \cref{fig:dlrm}) it is typically not possible to factorize the vocabulary this way, and embedding tables end up very big, requiring hundreds of gigabytes of GPU memory~\citep{naumov2019deep}.
-This in effect forces models to be split across may GPUs which is expensive and creates a communication bottleneck during training and inference.
+In some domains where embeddings are employed, such as Natural Language Processing \citep{mikolov2013efficient}, the vocabulary can be significantly reduced by considering ``subwords'' or ``byte pair encodings''.
+In Recommendation Systems like Matrix Factorization or DLRM (see \cref{fig:dlrm}) it is typically not possible to factorize the vocabulary this way, leading to large embedding tables that demand hundreds of gigabytes of GPU memory~\citep{naumov2019deep}.
+This necessitates splitting models across multiple GPUs, increasing cost and creating a communication bottleneck during both training and inference.

-The traditional solution has been to hash the IDs down to a manageable universe size using the Hashing Trick \citep{weinberger2009feature}, and accepting that unrelated IDs may wind up with the same representation.
-Too aggressive hashing naturally hurts the ability of the model to distinguish its inputs by mixing up unrelated concepts and reducing model accuracy.
+The traditional solution is to hash the IDs down to a manageable size using the Hashing Trick \citep{weinberger2009feature}, accepting the possibility that unrelated IDs may share the same representation.
+Excessively aggressive hashing can impair the model's ability to distinguish its inputs, as it may mix up unrelated concepts, ultimately reducing model performance.